|Router Security||Using VLANs for Network Isolation||

 PEPWAVE SURF SOHO VLANs

 Before creating new VLANs, there are two changes I suggest making.
 As noted earlier, VLANs were not created for total network isolation and, by default, at least with Peplink routers, communication is allowed between different VLANs and non-VLAN devices (that is, stuff on the untagged LAN).
-So, click on "Untagged LAN" and turn off the checkbox for Inter-VLAN routing.
+So, click on "Untagged LAN" and turn off the "Inter-VLAN routing" checkbox.
 This will prevent devices that are not part of any VLAN (untagged devices) from any and all communication with whatever VLANs you create.

 Next, I would give the "Untagged LAN" a more descriptive name.
 This is the default name for the group of devices that are NOT in any VLAN.
-The default name is technically correct.
-Chunks of data (called packets or frames) transmitted on a network with VLANs have an extra tag that identifies the VLAN each chunk/packet/frame belongs to.
+The default name is technically correct; chunks of data (called packets or frames) transmitted on a network with VLANs have an extra tag that identifies the VLAN each chunk/packet/frame belongs to.
 Devices that are not part of a VLAN do not have their network packets tagged.
 I suggest changing the name just because it is not helpful for people who are not experts at networking.The name you choose can be anything that makes sense to you.
 Consider something like PrivateLAN or PrivateNetwork or MikeysPrivateLAN.
 Then click the gray Save button at the bottom of the window and, again, Apply Changes.

-Back to Network -> Network settings.
-Now that VLAN support is enabled, the router will display a new gray button labeled "New LAN".
-It really should say "New VLAN".
-Click the New LAN button to define a new VLAN and you will see the screen below (it looks exactly the same in firmware 7 and 8).
+Go to Network -> Network settings again.
+The gray button labeled "New LAN" really should say "New VLAN".
+Click the "New LAN" button to define a new VLAN and you will see the screen below (it looks exactly the same in firmware 7 and 8).